EHCP Annual Review: A Teacher's Complete Guide

 The school is responsible for organising the annual review, and the SENCO typically leads the meeting.
 But the guest list extends well beyond school staff.
 Understanding who should be in the room helps you prepare appropriately and ensures the meeting captures a full picture of the child.

 The parent or carer is a statutory invitee.
 Their views on progress, concerns, and aspirations are central to the process.
 Schools should make every effort to secure attendance, including offering flexible meeting times or virtual attendance options.
-The pupil should also contribute, either by attending part of the meeting or by providing their views in writing, through pictures, or via a trusted adult.
+The learner should also contribute, either by attending part of the meeting or by providing their views in writing, through pictures, or via a trusted adult.
 Person-centred approaches put the child at the heart of the review.

 Good annual reviews do not happen in a single afternoon.
 The best ones are built across the year, with evidence gathered systematically and contributions requested well in advance.
 Here is a practical timeline that works in a real school.

 The SENCO identifies which reviews are due and books meeting dates.
 As the class teacher, this is your prompt to start pulling together evidence.
-Look at the outcomes listed in the EHCP and begin noting where the pupil has made progress and where they have not.
+Look at the outcomes listed in the EHCP and begin noting where the learner has made progress and where they have not.
 Check your provision map to confirm which interventions have been in place and for how long.

 The SENCO sends formal invitations to all attendees, including parents and external professionals.
 Parent contribution forms are sent home at this point (more on these below).
 As a teacher, you should now be writing your formal contribution.
-Use the staff scoring rubric to rate the pupil across all 20 assessment areas.
+Use the staff scoring rubric to rate the learner across all 20 assessment areas.
 Gather work samples, formative assessment data, and any records of incidents or breakthroughs.

 All written contributions should be submitted to the SENCO for collation.
 This includes reports from external professionals.
 If a therapist or psychologist cannot attend, their written report needs to be in the pack.
-The SENCO prepares the meeting agenda and ensures the pupil's views have been captured.
+The SENCO prepares the meeting agenda and ensures the learner's views have been captured.
 Chase any missing contributions now.
 Waiting until the day of the meeting creates gaps in the evidence.

 Arrive with your written contribution, specific examples ready to share, and a clear view on whether the current EHCP outcomes are still appropriate.
 Be prepared to discuss what is working in the classroom and what is not.
 Think about which provision has had the greatest impact and which has made little difference.
 If you use quality first teaching strategies alongside targeted support, be ready to explain how both layers contribute.

 The SEND Code of Practice sets out what the annual review must address.
 This is not a general catch-up about how the child is doing.
-It is a focused evaluation structured around five key areas.
+It is a focussed evaluation structured around five key areas.

 Every EHCP contains specific outcomes.
 These are the measurable goals the plan is designed to help the child achieve.
 Your job in the review is to report honestly on progress towards each one.
 Has the child met the outcome?
 Are they making progress towards it?
 Has progress stalled?
 Be specific.
 "He's doing well" is not useful.
 "He can now write three connected sentences independently, up from one at the last review" tells the meeting something it can act on.

 The child's voice must be represented.
-For some pupils, this means attending the meeting and speaking directly.
+For some learners, this means attending the meeting and speaking directly.
 For others, it means using visual tools, sentence starters, or a trusted adult to capture their views beforehand.
 What do they enjoy?
 What do they find hard?
 What would they change?
 What are their hopes for next year?
 Never assume you know what a child thinks about their own support.
-A pupil with autism might value the predictability of their timetable above everything else.
-A pupil with social, emotional, and mental health needs might prioritise having a safe space to go when things feel overwhelming.
+A learner with autism might value the predictability of their timetable above everything else.
+A learner with social, emotional, and mental health needs might prioritise having a safe space to go when things feel overwhelming.

 Parents bring the perspective that no professional can replicate.
 They see the child at home, in the community, and in moments of genuine success and genuine distress.
 Their views on progress, ongoing concerns, and aspirations for the future are a statutory part of the review.
 Two structured approaches for gathering these views are outlined in the section below.

 Your written contribution is the foundation of the review.
-Many schools use a structured staff scoring rubric that asks you to rate the pupil across 20 areas on a scale of 0 to 5.
+Many schools use a structured staff scoring rubric that asks you to rate the learner across 20 areas on a scale of 0 to 5.
 This creates a consistent, comparable dataset that tracks change over time.
 When five staff members each complete the same rubric, the meeting has a rich, multi-perspective picture of the child.

 The scoring scale works as follows: 0 means cause for serious concern, 1 is poor, 2 is satisfactory, 3 is good, 4 is very good, and 5 is excellent.
 Below is the full set of 20 assessment areas used in the Statutory Annual Review Tracker, organised into four domains.